Safety and control

 When Vault Operator wants to do something, a card appears with the tool name and a short preview:

 Click the card to expand the full payload before deciding.
-You can Allow once (approve this specific action) or Always allow (auto-approve this category from now on).
+Four levels, from narrow to broad:

 Auto-approve categories